 Enter 8801 in the Relay Port field.

-Enter the public key you took from VoIPTools Relay services in the Public Key text area.
+Enter the public key you copied from VoIPTools Relay services in the Public Key text area.

 If the ‘3CX Power Dialer’ is successfully able to communicate with the Relay services that run on the 3CX server, a Success message box appears.
 Click OK.
 If the test fails, you will not be able to continue until communication with the relay is established.